 National Child Labour Project (NCLP) Scheme

-It is a Central Government Scheme which has been devised to tackle the issue of child labor is a more effective manner by focussing on specific target ideas, identifying the victims, withdrawing them from hazardous situations, focussing on their rehabilitaion and meanwhile spreading awareness on the functionalities of NCLP and the other agencies on child labour to the families of the child labourers.
+It is a Central Government Scheme which has been devised to tackle the issue of child labour is a more effective manner by focussing on specific target ideas, identifying the victims, withdrawing them from hazardous situations, focussing on their rehabilitation and meanwhile spreading awareness on the functionalities of NCLP and the other agencies on child labour to the families of the child labourers.

 Objectives of NCLP:

 - It aims at the expulsion of child labour in all forms possible through a sequential basis of:

 - Identification of children in child labour in the project area.

 - Preparation of the withdrawn children for introduction to mainstream education by providing necessary vocational training.